-Green Valley Office Park consists of 2-storey Class B multi-tenant office buildings.
-One building is 2-storeys and the other is 3-storeys.
+Green Valley Office Park consists of two Class B multi-tenant office buildings with one building being twostoreys and the other three-storeys.
 There is an underground deck and surface parking.
-The development is located in suburban Ottawa on Prince of Wales Drive, near the intersection of Heron Road.
-The buildings were built in 1985 and 1987 on 4.35 acres.
+The property is located in suburban Ottawa on Prince of Wales Drive, near the intersection of Heron Road.
+The buildings were built in 1985 and 1987.